 It wasn’t until the night of April 13-14 that the first U-boat was sunk.
 The destroyer USS Roper used its new radar technology to detect U-85 off the North Carolina coast.
 The Roper sunk the submarine and then dropped depth charges for good measure.

 By April, the U.S. finally had a plan and a fleet of 65 antisubmarine vessels.
 At the end of the month, all tankers were ordered into port.
-No oil was hauled around the Atlantic Ocean until the tankers had escorts.
+No tankers hauled oil around the Atlantic Ocean until the they had escorts.
 From then on, most merchant ships traveled in escorted mini-convoys known as bucket brigades along the coast.
 At night, merchant ships put into sheltered harbors.

 The Civil Air Patrol, one-fifth of which were women, began sorties.
 Pilots in small, privately owned aircraft patrolled the coast from bases stretching from Trenton, Maine, to Lantana, Fla.